buddhist-uni/buddhist-uni.github.io/_courses/buddhism/samadhi.md

 ## Lecture

-This module, I'm excited to introduce you to Ayya Santussika Bhikkhuni: a Theravada nun living in California.
+This module, I'm excited to introduce you to Ayya Santussika Bhikkhuni: a Theravāda nun living in California.

 {% include content_blurb.html category="av" slug="right-view_santussika" blurb='
 In this talk, Ayya revisits the teachings on karma and explains how to hold them wisely.